Some people wonder which low carb foods contain “good” fats.

 Rather than debate the health properties of isolated fats – whether saturated, monounsaturated or polyunsaturated – it is better to take a whole food view.

-While isolated fats (like olive oil) can be healthy, whole food sources always win when it comes to nutrient density.
+While pure fat (like olive oil) can play a role in a healthy diet, whole food sources always win when it comes to nutrient density.

-This article presents a list of healthy whole-food sources of fat which are also low in digestible carbohydrate.
+This article presents a list of whole-food sources of fat which are rich in essential nutrients.

 For each food, you can see the fat and net carbs content (total carbs minus fiber) per 100 g.